thoughtbot/backbone-support/README.md

 Backbone Support provides a collection of utility classes for use with [Backbone.js][].
 There's no built-in garbage collection for Backbone’s event bindings, and forgetting to unbind can cause bugs and memory leaks.
-Backbone Support has your covered.
+Backbone Support has you covered.

-Backbone Support currently provides two utility classes, SwappingRouter and CompositeView, that introduce a `leave()` function, which unbinds and cleans up the view.
-They should be used where views are instantiated (in Router instances and in composite views).
+Backbone Support provides two utility classes, SwappingRouter and CompositeView, which are extensions of Backbone's standard View and Router objects.
+They provide methods that simplify creating and managing nested views and automate the cleanup of events when switching between views.

 Inspired by our projects and the [Backbone.js on Rails book][].